-Within the Project area, there are Category B and C Environmentally Sensitive Areas (ESA) (DEHP 2016c) as summarised in Table 5-2.
+Within ATP 2059, there are Category B and C Environmentally Sensitive Areas (ESA) (DEHP 2016c) as summarised in Table 5.2.

-Table 5-2: Environmentally Sensitive Areas within the Production Area
+Table 5.2: Environmentally Sensitive Areas within the Production Area

-ESA Matter Comment Category B ESA that are 'endangered' regional ecosystems - regrowth and remnant (Biodiversity Status) There are areas of remnant and regrowth vegetation that are endangered regional ecosystem (biodiversity status) within the Project area.
-Category C ESA that are 'of concern' regional ecosystems There are 'of concern' regional ecosystems (biodiversity status) within the Project.
+ESA Matter Comment Category B ESA that are 'endangered' regional ecosystems - regrowth and remnant (Biodiversity Status) There are areas of remnant and regrowth vegetation that are endangered regional ecosystem (biodiversity status) within the ATP.
+Category C ESA that are 'of concern' regional ecosystems There are 'of concern' regional ecosystems (biodiversity status) within the ATP.
 The majority of 'of concern' regional ecosystems are associated with riparian areas.
-There is an area mapped as 'essential habitat' located in the southeast corner of PL 209.
-There is a 'resources reserve' mapped in the south of PL 209.
-The Gurulmundi State Forest is mapped in the southeast corner of PL 209.